buhe/archrome/README.md

 Archrome is a Chrome extension inspired by the Arc browser, designed to help you organize your browsing with spaces, pinned tabs, and a clean, sidebar-based interface.

+**Note:** Archrome uses your browser's bookmarks as the single source of truth for your spaces and bookmarks.
+This means you can seamlessly import your existing organization and manage your data from one place, maximizing the use of your existing data.

 ## Features

 ### Spaces